tahoma2d/tahoma2d_docs/source/working_in_xsheet.rst

     3. Do one of the following:

-    - Drag and drop the selection to the Scene Cast pane or to the Viewer.
+    - Drag and drop the selection to the Scene Cast panel or to the Viewer.

     - Drag and drop the selection to the Xsheet/Timeline cell where you want to start exposing it.